Frequently Asked Questions

 Yes, Veronica speaks, reads and writes fluent Spanish.

-Q: My legal issue is not listed, could you still assist me?
+Q: I do not see my legal issue listed, could you still assist me?

-- Estate planning (trusts, wills and other planning documents)
+Estate planning (trusts, wills and other testamentary documents and advanced directives)

-- Long-term care placements in nursing home and long term care communities
+Long-term care placements in a nursing home, long-term care communities as well home care

 If you believe your legal issue has some relation to elder law, trusts and estates, or family law, feel free to give the office a call.